-Around 70 delegates from across the social and biomedical sciences came together to deliberate over key issues facing longitudinal population studies now and in the future.
-In a set of solutions-focused discussions, the delegates addressed shared opportunities and challenges in several areas:
+Over the three conferences, delegates from across the social and biomedical sciences have come together to deliberate over key issues facing longitudinal population studies now and in the future.
+In a set of solutions-focused discussions, the delegates have addressed shared opportunities and challenges in several areas:

-- New forms of data collection: the potential of new technology, and the skills and knowledge needed to harness these opportunities.
+- New forms of data collection (2018, 2020, 2022): the potential of new technology, and the skills and knowledge needed to harness these opportunities.

-- Data harmonisation: the scientific value of retrospective and prospective harmonisation, and the importance of collaboration in achieving this.
+- Data harmonisation (2018, 2020): the scientific value of retrospective and prospective harmonisation, and the importance of collaboration in achieving this.

-- Biosample management: the role of collective action in making the most of precious, exhaustible resources.
+- Biosample management (2018): the role of collective action in making the most of precious, exhaustible resources.

-The conference report documents the day’s discussions, and the actions proposed by delegates to address key challenges, and fill knowledge and skills gaps.
+The conference reports document the discussions, and the actions proposed by delegates to address key challenges, and fill knowledge and skills gaps.
 The Executive Summary provides an overview of the key points raised.